SteveF92/Chirp/README.md

 ###Chirp###
 Chirp is an Twitter clone written using ASP.NET 5.

+Other technologies in use include:

+* MVC 6
+* ASP.NET Identity
+* Entity Framework 7
+* PostgreSQL
+* AngularJS
+* BootStrap
+* SignalR

 * You can view this site at:
     * http://chirpchirp.azurewebsites.net/
 ### Necessary Downloads ###